4yn/brokenithm-kb/README.md

 7. Open up SUSplayer or some other simulator and have fun!

 I also recommend using the "Add to home" feature for Safari / Chrome, it makes the controller fullscreen.
+After that you can also use "guided access" mode to disable the iOS app switcher gestures.

 ![add to home](images/homescreen.png)